Savant261/NASA-Asteroid-Profiller/README.md

 3.  **Install the required dependencies:**

-    You will need to create a `requirements.txt` file with the following content:

-    ```
-    streamlit
-    pandas
-    numpy
-    scikit-learn
-    plotly
-    ```

-    Then, run the following command to install the packages:
+   Run the following command to install the packages:

     ```bash
     pip install -r requirements.txt